jamesplease/redux-resource/docs/guides/lists.md

 within your state slice.
 This is useful for quick lookups of a single resource, but there are a few things this doesn't let you do:

-1. keep track of resource ordering
+1. keep track of server-side resource ordering
 2. manage subsets of resources

 Lists allow you to do both of these things.
 We will consider these two use cases